DaNious/MyoTester/README.md

 Add a warm-up count down at each time of hitting the start button

 If the use press back at the results page, it will back to the main page

+After each group, it will ask whether you want to keep the last workout (as it can be badly done)